benzend/virtual_printer_farm/README.md

 __Steps__

 - Install the latest Rust version using [Rustup](https://rustup.rs/)
+- Install a local instance of [postgres](https://www.postgresql.org/) either on your own or use Docker compose to set this up for you
 - Read up on [OctoPrint documentation](https://docs.octoprint.org/en/master/)

 Once you have those things installed: